Mariya Yaremchuk: 2013–2014: Eurovision Song Contest

 On 21 December 2013, Yaremchuk won the Ukrainian national final for the Eurovision Song Contest 2014 with her song "Tick-Tock".
 On 6 May 2014 was held the first semi-final of the Eurovision Song Contest and Mariya qualified in the Grand Final.
 In the Grand Final, she finished sixth out of 26 countries.

-During her Eurovision participation, Yaremchuk received a lot of international media attention due to her being the Ukrainian representative in a contest with Russia in the wake of the Crimean Crisis.
+During her Eurovision participation, Yaremchuk received a lot of international media attention due to her being the Ukrainian representative in a contest with Russia in the wake of the annexation of Crimea by the Russian Federation.
 At the #HappyWall in Copenhagen, Yaremchuk wrote "Proud to be Ukrainian".

-2014-2018: Further success in Ukraine and acting debut
+2014–2018: Further success in Ukraine and acting debut

 After the Eurovision Song Contest, Yaremchuk released a string of singles.
 In 2015, she released a cover of her father's signature song "Rodyna" on the day of the twentieth anniversary of his passing.
 Following that, she released "Do tebe" in 2016.
 In 2017, Yaremchuk released "Ty v meni ye", which music video was filmed by Alan Badoev.
 "Ty ve meni ye" peaked at 105 of the TopHit radio charts.